Lbelus/readline_py_port/README.md

 ### case usage

-You can read from any FD:
+You can read from any FD meaning a socket as well:
 ```python
 import my_readline_module